PhysicsCodesLab/TensorContractionsXD.jl/docs/src/index.md

     dynamic networks or index specifications.
 *   Support for any Julia Base array which qualifies as strided, i.e. such that its entries are layed out according to a regular pattern in memory.
-The only exception are `ReinterpretedArray` objects (implementation provided by Strided.jl, see below).
+The only exception are `ReinterpretedArray` objects (implementation provided by StridedTensorXD.jl, see below).
     Additionally, `Diagonal` objects whose underlying diagonal data is stored as a strided vector are supported.
 This facilitates tensor contractions where one of the operands is e.g. a diagonal matrix of singular values or eigenvalues, which are returned as a